JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "I have a cat and a dog, because I love cats and dogs"
+DIM dwsText AS DWSTRING = "I have a cat and a dog, because I love cats and dogs"
 pRegExp.Pattern = "c.t|d.g"
 pRegExp.IgnoreCase = TRUE
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN
+IF pRegExp.Execute(dwsText) THEN
    FOR i AS LONG = 0 TO pRegExp.MatchesCount - 1
       PRINT pRegExp.MatchValue(i)
    NEXT